caiogondim/monocle-decorators.js/README.md

 <!-- Text originally from underscore.js -->

-Debounces decorated method, which will postpone its execution until after `delay` milliseconds have elapsed since the last time it was invoked.
+Debounces decorated method, which will postpone its execution until after `wait` milliseconds have elapsed since the last time it was invoked.

 > 💡 **Tip**
 >